MORRISTOWN Plans for a new village garage are on hold for the remainder of the year in order to secure a variance for the project.

-Village Superintendent of Public Works Kevin J. Crosby said the new garage wouldnt meet the villages set-back requirements and so they are in the process of getting an exception to the law approved by the Zoning Board of Appeals.
+Village Superintendent of Public Works Kevin J. Crosby said the new garage wouldnt meet the villages set-back requirements and so the village is in the process of getting an exception to the law approved by the Zoning Board of Appeals.

 Were just going through the normal process, Mr. Crosby said.
 The first part of the process is applying for the permit and getting rejected.

-Mr. Crosby said the proposed garage is technically too large for the plot of land, on the corner of Gouverneur Street and Northumberland Street, and not far enough away from the road.
+Mr. Crosby said the proposed garage is technically too large for the plot of land at Gouverneur and Northumberland streets, and not far enough away from the road.

-The current village garage is too small to house all of the villages equipment forcing some things, like the village plow truck, to sit outside year-round.
+The current village garage is too small to house all of the villages equipment, forcing some things, like the plow truck, to sit outside year-round.

-Mr. Crosby said he never expected the garage to move forward this summer, though it was talked about early in the year as a low priority project that would be helpful to have finished.
+Mr. Crosby said he never expected the garage to move forward this summer, though it was discussed early in the year as a low-priority project that would be helpful to have finished.